docker-training/security-workshop/security-labs/trust/step5.md

   `mkdir -p ~/.notary && cp cmd/notary/config.json cmd/notary/root-ca.crt ~/.notary`{{execute}}

+  Initialize a new trusted collection on your local server

+  `notary init example.com/scripts`{{execute}}

   You will be prompted for passphrases for the root and repository keys.
 This is for the same reasons as it was when you first pushed a repo with Docker Content Trust enabled.

   Add content to your trusted collection by running a sequence of notary add example.com/scripts <NAME> <FILE>, notary publish example.com/scripts, and notary list example.com/scripts.
 This is a the sequence, in order: